 Aberdeen Lake

 Aberdeen Lake is situated in the northeast part of Mississippi in the city of Aberdeen.
 You can enjoy fishing from the fishing pier, a boat, or the bank at many access points in the lake.
 Crappie, bass, and catfish fishing are very popular in this 4,100-acre lake.
-As with many of Mississippi’s trout lakes, Aberdeen Lake is seasonally managed, whereby fishing opens at the end of April and continues through much of spring.
+Aberdeen Lake is seasonally managed – fishing opens at the end of April and continues through much of spring.
 Stocking dates typically fall in April and May.

 Lake Tangipahoa

 Nestled within Mississippi’s Capital River region in Percy Quin State Park, Lake Tangipahoa is a freshwater lake perfect for fishing and water sports.
 This 700-acre lake is stocked with bream, catfish, bass, and crappie.
-The lake also comes with a fish-cleaning station that features filet boards and stainless-steel sinks.
+The lake also has a fish-cleaning station with filet boards and stainless-steel sinks.
 Night fishing is permitted from the shore, but you can only use trolling motors or idle speed while boating.

 Sardis Lake

-Located on the Tallahatchie River five miles north of Clayton, Sardis Lake is known for its fishing spots and sand beaches.
+Located on the Tallahatchie River five miles north of Oxford, Sardis Lake is known for its fishing spots and sand beaches.
 With 117 miles of picturesque southeastern Mississippi shoreline, the lake offers many outdoor recreation activities, including boating and waterskiing.
 Although the stocked lake is most famous for producing some of Mississippi’s biggest bass, you can also catch other species, including threadfin shad, bluegill, and blue catfish.
 Some good fishing spots to catch crappie are Holiday Lodge, Clear Creek, Thompson Creek, and Engineer Point.
-This 14,000-acre bass factory features several boat ramps for launching both fishing boats and pleasure boats.
+There are several boat ramps for launching both fishing boats and pleasure boats.

 Ross Barnett Reservoir

 Situated on the Pearl River in Rankin County, Ross Barnett Reservoir creates a harbor for various outdoor adventures and endless hours of pleasure.
-If you’ve been wondering where to fish in Mississippi, then you have the chance to participate in fishing tournaments and weekend regattas held at the reservoir.
 Besides fishing, this 33,000-acre reservoir serves as Mississippi’s largest drinking-water resource.
 Popular species here for anglers are bass and crappie.
 During the late summer months, you can look for schooling shad on the main lake.

 From saltwater angling off the Gulf Coast to freshwater fishing in state and public lakes, fishing in Mississippi presents endless excitement for anglers.
 Accessible from 10 different states, the Mississippi River has dozens of shore-fishing spots and boat launches.
-The river is a notable catfishing ground, and you can expect to see enormous catfish during fall.
-Chotard and Albemarle lakes are also no-brainers when it comes to angling in the early summer season.
-Bass, perch, gar, and many other species will be your primary targets in these pristine lakes.
+The river is a notable catfishing ground, and you can expect to see enormous catfish during the fall.
+Chotard and Albemarle lakes are also great options for fishing in the early summer season.
+Bass, perch, gar, and many other species will be your primary catches in these pristine lakes.
 And if you’re into lunker largemouths, give Eagle Lake a go during late summer.

 Camping and Fishing in Mississippi